inanna-malick/recursion.wtf/content/posts/infinity_mirror_hypercrystal.md

 {{< image src="/img/infinity_mirror_hypercrystal/3D_model.png" alt="3D model of hypercrystal" position="center" style="border-radius: 8px;" >}}

-Then, I use a command line tool I've built using rust to generate a series of 2D vector files (it's still very much a work in progress).
-The tool uses a bunch of parameters stored in a config.toml file to support different materials.
+Then, I use a tool I've built using rustlang to generate a series of 2D vector drawings of the various physical components that make up the object.
+These 2D drawings are cut out of sheets of plywood and acrylic using a laser cutter.

-{{< image src="/img/infinity_mirror_hypercrystal/rust_interface.png" alt="rust interface" position="center" style="border-radius: 8px;" >}}

-That results in a series of components.

 ### 2D Geometry